 If all your distributions are qualified disaster distributions, enter the amount from line 25a on line 25b.
 If you have distributions unrelated to qualified disasters, as well as qualified disaster distributions, you will need to multiply the amount on line 25a by a fraction.
-The numerator of the fraction is the total of your qualified disaster distributions and the denominator is the amount from Form 8606, line 21.
+The numerator of the fraction is your total qualified disaster distributions and the denominator is the amount from Form 8606, line 21.